axel-springer-kugawana/iwb_serenity/README.md

 3. Run `npm start` to compile CSS and JavaScript files, generate the docs, and watch for changes.
 4. The doc is accessible in your browser at this url `http://localhost:8080`.

+#### Deploy documentation

+To deploy the documentation on [Github Pages](https://axel-springer-kugawana.github.io/iwb_serenity/), run `deploy.sh` script (It may ask your credential).
+It will generate the build of the documentation and push it on the *gh-pages* branch (use by github to display the documentation page).